YannickWnz/aggregator-website-client/README.md

 If you encounter any issues, consider the following steps:

 - Make sure you have the correct versions of Node.js and npm installed.
+- Make sure your apache server is up and running.
 - Check for any error messages in the console.
-- Search our GitHub repository's issues to see if your problem has been discussed.

 ## Contact

-For questions, support, or feedback, feel free to contact us:
+For questions, support, or feedback, feel free to reach out:
 - Email: contact@yannickwnz.com
 - Website: (https://yannickwnz.com/)